-For many years I have been delivering high-quality, home-based, one-to-one maths tuition to students who live in the coastal areas of the beautiful border county I reside in, Monmouthshire.
+For many years, I have delivered high-quality, home-based, one-to-one maths tuition to students who live in the coastal areas of the beautiful border county of Monmouthshire.

-Although I currently tutor students online from China, I’m also particularly interested in home-educated children in the UK plus students based in Australia, New Zealand and other parts of Asia due to the time difference coinciding with my morning availability.
+Although I currently tutor students online from Hong Kong and China, I am also particularly interested in working with home-educated children in the UK plus students based in other parts of Asia, Australia and New Zealand due to the time difference coinciding with my morning availability.

 My teaching experience

-My teaching qualification is a Certificate of Education obtained at Cardiff University and I have also achieved a Masters degree in Education Management where my dissertation focused on the level of basic skills training employees receive within companies in South East Wales.
-Unfortunately, 20 years on, the problem seems even more severe!
+I obtained a Certificate of Education from Cardiff University and also achieved a Masters degree in Education Management in the 1990’s where my dissertation focused on the level of basic skills training employees receive within companies in South East Wales.
+20 years on, and unfortunately the skills shortage problem seems even more worrying!

-I still visit schools throughout the UK on a consultancy basis to deliver my class-based maths workshops, therefore my DBS document is up-to-date and available to view.
+On a consultancy basis, I visit schools throughout the UK to deliver my classroom-based maths workshops, therefore my DBS documentation is up-to-date and available to view.

-Learning the basics is vital and unfortunately missing from many students’ knowledge base, so much of my time in tutorials is spent revisiting topics such as multiplication, division and fractions.
-But I always ensure we cover recent work from school so students get to grips with their current area of study.
+Learning the basics is vital, but unfortunately missing from many students’ knowledge base.
+Much of my time is therefore spent in tutorials revisiting topics such as multiplication, division and fractions, but I always ensure we cover recent school work so students can get to grips with their current area of study.

-Please feel free to get in touch should you need any help or support with the fundamentals, even for topics you may think are too basic.
-This can often make all the difference and why I always encourage my students to sharpen their number skills by regularly attempting my daily number puzzles here at 7puzzleblog.com.
-I also encourage teachers to use these popular challenges as maths starters in class.
+Please feel free to get in touch should you or your child need any help or support with the fundamentals, even for topics you may think are too basic.
+This can often make all the difference and why I always encourage students to sharpen their number skills by regularly attempting my daily number puzzles here at 7puzzleblog.com.

 Various levels of tuition covered